status-im/help.status.im/docs/en/your-profile-and-preferences/customize-community-and-channel-notifications.md

     1. On the same pop-up menu, verify **Global mentions** is set to **Send alerts**.
 If it is not, then select **Global mentions** > **Send Alerts**.
     1. Click **Done**.

-## Set the same notification setting for all messages in a community.
+## Set the same notification setting for all messages in a community

 Currently, you can only set the same settings for all community message types using Status mobile.

 === "Mobile"

     1. From the tab bar, tap :mobile-communities: **Communities**.
-    1. Long press the community you want to customize.
+    1. Tap the community you want to customize and, in the top navigation, tap :mobile-more-options: **More options**.
     1. Tap :mobile-notifications-settings: **Notification settings**.
     1. Turn on **Same settings for all messages types**.
     1. Choose your preferred notification option.